RJT1990/RJT1990.github.io/_posts/2023-11-19-why-synthetic-data-works.md

 ![Feeding a Model on its Own Outputs](https://upload.wikimedia.org/wikipedia/commons/7/71/Serpiente_alquimica.jpg)

 Synthetic data seems hard to grasp intuitively.
 How can a model trained on its own outputs improve its performance?
-The key idea is to introduce **side information** to transform the proposal model distribution to a desired distribution.
+The key idea is to introduce **side information** to transform the proposal model distribution to a desired model distribution.

 Let's assume we have access to a language model policy $\pi$ that can generate text.
 We can measure the performance of the model on a particular task, e.g. mathematical reasoning, as $P_{\pi}\left(X\right)$, the probability of predicting the right answer $X$.